Dnathan33/Youtube_Swift/README.md

 # Youtube_Swift
 Youtube app clone.

-This project is me learning how to make applications using swift and objective-c by cloning the youtube app.
+This project is me learning how to make applications using swift by cloning the youtube app.

 This project focuses on the esstentials of prgramming with swift: Such as AutoLayout, UICollectionView, AVFoundation, Async, UIKit.